 The following bills were introduced February 13-17:

 SB 244 By Senators Blair, Mullins, Cline, and Carmichael (Senate President).
 Bill amends and reenacts 37-7-2 of the West Virginia Code.
 Allows for joint development of gas reserves by horizontal drilling where multiple contiguous leases are developed.
 Bill gives gas operators use of any surface tract overlying the jointly developed lease and provides for majority co-tenants and deductions.
 Single referenced to Judiciary.
-Two stakeholders’ meetings held with no consensus reached.
+Three stakeholders’ meetings held with no consensus reached.
 WVFB opposes.

 SB 335 By Senators Karnes, Carmichael (Senate President), Maroney, Mullins, Maynard, Weld, Clements, Ferns, Cline, Smith, Sypolt, Rucker, Azinger, Swope, Blair, Gaunch, Takubo, Boso, Mann, and Trump.
 Sets new code that repeals consumer sales tax and personal income tax, and phase-out of corporate net income tax.
 Allows for enactment of general consumption tax law and temporary single-rate income tax.
 Sets general consumption tax at a rate of 8 cents on each dollar of sales or services, with some exemptions.
 Sent to Select Tax Reform.
 WVFB monitoring.